MAGALA-RICHARD/reproducible/README.rst

 Run the example listings
 ------------------------
-All scripts are in this folder.
+All scripts are in this folder: reproducible.

 .. code-block:: bash